-Citroën Ami, A Small Electric Car That Can Be Driven Without A Driving License
+Citroën Ami, Small Electric Car Without Driving License

 This tiny car has a dimension of 2.41 meters long, 1.39 meters wide and 1.52 meters high, which is overall shorter and slimmer than the Smart EQ Fortwo.